 Do you like what you see?
 Second question: Do you want to know the story behind this picture?

-Everything you see in this 2011 photograph was gone in 2012.
+Except for the sky, everything you see in this 2011 photograph was gone in 2012.
 The flowers, the bush, and the trees were destroyed in a landscape renovation.

 When I brought my camera on a walk near Network Drive, I was on the lookout for pretty spring subjects.
 There was an old road that was used for business, and one particular business, which was long abandoned, had the pretty scene you see here.
 Because the shop were closed I was able to walk on the property and get this shot.